-South Korean pop stars like Jisoo (Blackpink), Irene (Red Velvet), Jin (BTS), and South Korean actresses such as Kim Tae-hee, Shin Min Ah, and Jun Ji-Hyun are some of the South Korean personalities that fans have admired not just because of their talents but because of they look.
-They indeed fit in the Korean beauty standards.
-This is why many Korean culture fans want to try different Korean skincare and beauty products or go to South Korea for surgeries and enhancement procedures.
+South Korean pop stars like Kim Ji-soo (Blackpink), Irene (Red Velvet), Jin (BTS), and South Korean actresses such as Kim Tae-hee, Shin Min-ah, and Jun Ji-Hyun are some of the most admired South Korean stars solely because of their looks.
+What do they all have in common?
+They fit in the Korean beauty standards.

 Both cultures have different views on how a woman should look.
 One of the similarities between the two cultures is female icons control beauty standards.

-Compared to other cultures, South Korea has stringent beauty standards not just for South Korean women but for South Korean Men also.
-The female Korean beauty standards can easily be seen in their K-drama actresses and K-pop stars.
-Most of them have double eyelids, v-shaped jaw, flawless white skin, and slim bodies.
-In short, Korean beauty standards push in an innocent look.
+Compared to other cultures, South Korea has stringent beauty standards for South Korean women and South Korean men.
+So, what are the male and female beauty standards in Korea?
+Most of them have double eyelids, v-shaped jaws, small faces, flawless white skin, and slim bodies.
+In short, these standards push in an innocent look.

 The Korean beauty industry is active because of this strict cultural beauty standard.
-They have endless innovations about beauty trends and Korean beauty products that can enhance one’s appearance.
+They have endless innovations in beauty trends and Korean beauty products that can enhance one’s appearance.
 This is also why South Korea is known for its extensive skincare and makeup brands.
-You’ll see a lot of Korean women performing extensive skincare regimes in K-dramas, vlogs, and others.
+You’ll see a lot of Korean women and men performing extensive skincare regimes in K-dramas or vlogs.

 |Skin Complexion||bronzed or tan skin||fair and pale skin or almost translucent in appearance|

-Many people, especially young girls who have always been a fan of Korean culture, want to fit in the Korean beauty standards.
-But, do you ever wonder when did it all start?
+Many people, especially young girls who have always been fans of Korean culture, want to fit the Korean beauty standards.
+But do you ever wonder when did it all start?
 Do these standards for young Korean girls exist during ancient times?
 Let’s discover where it all started.

 During this era, Korean beauty standards were linked to Confucian philosophy.
-It means that purity and beauty ideals are connected with each other.
-The beauty standard during the Joseon Dynasty has clear, bright skin but, it’s more complicated than you think.
+It means that purity and beauty ideals were connected with each other.
+The beauty standard during the Joseon Dynasty was related to clear, bright skin, but it’s more complicated than you think.

 Ancient Koreans believed that a beautiful soul only lives in a beautiful body.
 In short, you should be beautiful inside and out.
 During those times, being a beautiful woman also meant being a filial daughter, a good wife to your husband, or a dedicated mother to your children.

-They also have this Confucian philosophy called "Qi," which is a vital force behind every living identity.
+They also have this Confucian philosophy called Qi, which is a vital force behind every living identity.
 They believed that this vital force was passed down through generations, so they needed to preserve the body’s original state of purity.
-This means no cutting and dying of hair, no putting a large number of cosmetics, and no maintaining fair skin.
+This means no cutting and dying hair and no putting a large number of cosmetics while maintaining fair and translucent skin.

 After the Joseon Era, the next huge change in Korean beauty standards was during the Japanese colonization.
 This brought different beauty products from Japan and Western countries.
-The Western beauty standards were also introduced, which has changed the whole Koren beauty standards.
+Western beauty standards were also introduced, which has changed the whole Korean beauty standards.

-The K-pop industry and K-drama industry have influenced Korean beauty standards during these modern times.
+The K-pop and K-drama industries have influenced Korean beauty standards during these modern times.
 K-pop idols and actresses have been the icon of beauty.
-Being beautiful in modern times means having a small v-shaped face, pointed nose, double eyelid, big eyes, fair and flawless skin, and slim body features.
+Being beautiful in modern times means having a small v-shaped face, a pointed nose, double eyelids, big eyes, fair and flawless skin, and slim body features.

 But, Korean beauty standards, just like Western, are evolving.
-In fact, there are many Korean idols especially cherished female celebrities, who are breaking the Korean beauty standards like Jennie Kim, Hwasa, and Nayeon.
-Even South Korean men have been breaking this standard.
+In fact, many Korean idols, especially cherished female celebrities such as Jennie Kim, Hwasa, and Tzuyu, are breaking Korean beauty standards.
+Even South Korean men have been breaking these standards.

 K-pop idols are known for their talents, but they admire another thing from them is how they look.
 These idols are considered icons in terms of beauty standards and fashion.
 Here are some of the K-pop idols who are fitting the Korean beauty standards: